 Yes.
 Even if your business wasn't at fault, you may be sued by a client who believes your company failed to prevent a data breach.
 Cyber liability insurance covers your legal expenses and settlement, even if the lawsuit never makes it to court.

-It depends, since your cyber liability policy will cover liabilities specific to your business.
-To determine an insurance premium, your insurance provider will take into account your level of risk and claims history.
+To determine your insurance premium, your insurance provider will take into account your level of risk and claims history.
 The deductible, policy limits, and type of coverage you select will also affect your rate.

 It may be tempting to simply go with the least expensive quote, but make sure you also take into account: